0xSpaceShard/starknet-hardhat-plugin/README.md

 npx hardhat starknet-new-account [--starknet-network <NAME>] [--wallet <WALLET_NAME>]
 ```

-Initializes a wallet `wallets["WALLET_NAME"]` configured in the `hardhat.config` file. _Needs to be funded before deploying it._ Uses the modified OZ implementation used by StarkNet CLI.
+Initializes a wallet `wallets["WALLET_NAME"]` configured in the `hardhat.config` file which then should be followed by the command `starknet-deploy-account`.
+Uses the modified OZ implementation used by StarkNet CLI.
 ### `starknet-deploy-account`

 ```
 npx hardhat starknet-deploy-account [--starknet-network <NAME>] [--wallet <WALLET_NAME>]
 ```

 Deploys the wallet `wallets["WALLET_NAME"]` configured in the `hardhat.config` file.
-Uses the modified OZ implementation used by StarkNet CLI.
+Uses the modified OZ implementation used by StarkNet CLI. _Needs to be funded before deploying it._

 ```
 npx hardhat starknet-deploy-account --starknet-network myNetwork --wallet MyWallet